Linux Desktop Testing Project

-The Linux Desktop Testing Project (LDTP) is an open-source testing tool that uses computer assistive technology to automate GUIs.
-The GUI functionality of an application can be tested in Windows, Mac, Linux, Solaris, FreeBSD and embedded environments.
-The Mac OS X version is called PyATOM, and the Windows version is Cobra.
+The Linux Desktop Testing Project (LDTP) is a testing tool that uses computer assistive technology to automate graphical user interface (GUI) testing.
+The GUI functionality of an application can be tested in Linux, macOS, Windows, Solaris, FreeBSD, and embedded system environments.
+The macOS version is named PyATOM, and the Windows version is Cobra.
+The LDTP is released as free and open-source software under the GNU Lesser General Public License (LGPL).

 LDTP can test any accessibility-enabled GNOME application, Mozilla, OpenOffice.org, any Swing-based Java, Qt 4-based and KDE 4.x applications.

-LDTP is/was used by the following companies/organizations:
+LDTP is/was used by the following companies and organizations: